-A person employed in the public service who wilfully neglects to perform any duty which he is bound either by common law or by any written law to perform, unless the discharge of the duty is not attended with greater danger than a man of ordinary courage and activity might be expected to encounter, is guilty of an offence.
+A person employed in the public service who willfully neglects to perform any duty which he is bound either by common law or by any written law to perform, unless the discharge of the duty is not attended with greater danger than a man of ordinary courage and activity might be expected to encounter, is guilty of an offence.

-122. False information to person employed in the public service shall be guilty of an offence and shall be liable to imprisonment for six months or to a fine of one thousand shillings or to both the fine and imprisonment.
+122. False information to person employed in the public service shall be guilty of an offence and shall be liable to imprisonment for six months or to a fine of one hundred thousand shillings or to both.